-For several decades, most heavily during the 1950s through the 1970s, Plibrico used asbestos in nearly all of its refractory products.
-These include the custom, monolithic pieces that the company became known for, but also other products like insulating cement, coatings for boilers and furnaces, casting materials, and various types of insulations and coverings.
+For several decades, Plibrico used asbestos in nearly all its refractory products.
+These products included the custom monolithic pieces the company was best known for.
+Plibrico also used asbestos in other products like insulating cement, coatings for boilers and furnaces, casting materials, and various types of insulation and coverings.

-Plibrico began to see the bulk of its lawsuits in the 1980s and 1990s, but they continued to come in during the 2000s as more workers got asbestos-related diagnoses.
-For example, in 2001, Plibrico was one of many defendants in a case filed by a New Jersey Steamfitters Union.
-These and other, class action and individual lawsuits, forced Plibrico into a difficult position.
-The lawsuits became too costly and the company risked going out of business.
+For example, in 2001, Plibrico was one defendant in a New Jersey Steamfitters Union case.
+These and other class action and individual lawsuits forced Plibrico into a difficult position.
+Because these lawsuits were so costly, the company risked going out of business.

 Plibrico Bankruptcy and Asbestos Trust for Victims

-The pile up of lawsuits over mesothelioma and asbestos became too much for Plibrico to handle without completely going out of business.
-If it had gone out of business, none of the victims would have gotten the compensation they deserved.
-Plibrico turned to a solution common to other businesses in this position by filing for chapter 11 bankruptcy protection.
-This allows a company to reorganize and set aside funds to compensate victims.
+The pile-up of lawsuits over asbestos-related illnesses eventually was more than Plibrico could handle.
+Plibrico turned to a solution common for businesses in this position by filing for Chapter 11 bankruptcy protection.
+Chapter 11 allows a company to reorganize and set aside funds to compensate victims.